 Amandine brought with her recipe books, childrens’ activity books and songs, and we received a steady stream of French treats from her family too!
 Amandine shares her special French traditions in food and holidays and everyday habits, which we have happily folded into our own.

 Cooking and sharing a meal together is one of the easiest ways to share culture and is the most popular way families and au pairs bond.
-Encourage your au pair to share her favorite recipes and be sure to include her in your family meals.
+Encourage your au pair to share their favorite recipes and be sure to include them in your family meals.

 Charles, host dad in NY:

 On the simplest level, our au pair Arthur introduced our children to all sorts of delicious foods they had never tried before: Creme brûlée, choux pastry, éclairs, even escargot.
 On a deeper level, though, he showed us that food can be a source of joy, and a chance for families to connect, both in the preparation (our son learned to love cooking with Arthur) and in the mealtime itself.

 Combine holiday traditions